nowxel/test_project/README.md

-# Flutter Authentication Flow with Go Router and Provider
+# Flutter Test Project

 ## This is a example application

-The full article is available at [ishanga.hashnode.dev](https://ishanga.hashnode.dev/flutter-authentication-flow-with-go-router-and-provider)"# test_project"
+The article is about using SharedPreference flags hasUser and firstLaunch "# test_project"